 Council is strongly committed to ensuring that the local government principles are reflected in the conduct of local government meetings and committee meetings.
+Council is also strongly committed to ensuring that Ailan Kastom is considered when conducting meetings and making decisions.

-To assist local governments, the Department of Local Government, Racing and Multicultural Affairs (DLGRMA) provides best practice standing orders that local governments can choose to adopt to provide written rules for the orderly conduct of local government meetings.
+To assist local governments, the Department of State Development, Infrastructure, Local Government and Planning provides best practice standing orders that local governments can choose to adopt to provide written rules for the orderly conduct of local government meetings.